thoughtbot/tailwindcss-aria-attributes/README.md

 variant's suffix.

- When the attribute is missing or the value does not match the specified suffix, the typical application of utility classes will apply.
+ When the attribute is missing or the value does not match the specified suffix, its other applicable utility classes are applied.

 Currently, the collection of variants includes support for the following attributes and value combinations: